-The Government Services Chapter ACEP in honor of ACEP President Col Linda Lawrence, MD, FACEP and in celebration of GSACEP's 30th anniversary cordially invites you and a guest aboard The Royal Argosy for a buffet supper, bar, and musical entertainment boarding at Seattle Harbor Pier 55 at 7:15 P.M.
+The Government Services Chapter ACEP in honor of

+ACEP President Col Linda Lawrence, MD, FACEP and in celebration of GSACEP's 30th anniversary cordially invites you and a guest aboard

+The Royal Argosy for a buffet supper, bar, and musical entertainment boarding at Seattle Harbor Pier 55 at 7:15 P.M.
 Tuesday, October 9 and cruising the harbor from 8:00 P.M. to 11:00 P.M.
-Casual dress PLEASE RSVP by September 21 to GSACEP gsacep@aol.com or 877-531-3044 Sponsored by Hemcon, Microsoft, Northwest Emergency Physicians of Teamhealth, Sonosite, Ultrasonix, Verathon
+Casual dress gsacep@aol.com or 877-531-3044